 The Liberal Arts/Education Option Program is designed for those individuals who plan to become preschool and elementary school teachers within the public school system.
 These graduates must transfer to a four year institution and major in a liberal arts discipline and also complete courses in education including student teaching.
 This program provides a strong foundation in the education of young children and prepares the student for transfer.

-The Licensure Program is designed for those individuals who have been working in the field for many years and who wish to acquire the academic component necessary to become Lead Teacher qualified according to the regulations of the Department of Early Education and Care.
+The Early Childhood Education Licensure Program is designed for those individuals who have been working in the field for many years and who wish to acquire the academic component necessary to become Lead Teacher qualified according to the regulations of the Department of Early Education and Care.
 Most of the students who enroll in this program have already worked in the field for several years and have the required 27 months of work experience.
 The department does not place students in sites to receive the required 27 months of experience.

 No. To become qualified to teach in the public schools, all individuals must obtain a bachelor’s degree in liberal arts from a four year institution.
 Once an individual does receive certification to teach, they must then complete a Master’s Degree Program within five years after becoming employed as a teacher.
 They must also pass the Massachusetts Teacher Examination which includes both a literacy and a field of knowledge component.
 Learn more about transfer and elementary licensure »

 Contact the Massachusetts Department of Education to request an application.
 They will evaluate your application and transcripts and inform you if you are qualified to teach.
 If you are not qualified, they will tell you what you will need for certification.
 You may also contact the education departments of any four year institution.